You will find in this page:

 For more information, consult the Justice Quebec web site or contact us.

-Marriage, whether religious or civil, is a commitment by two persons who must be at least 16 years old, and have obtained the consent of their parents or guardian if they are under 18 years of age.
+Marriage, is a commitment by two persons who must be at least 16 years old, and have obtained the court authorization to solemnize the marriage if they are under 18 years of age.

 Civil union is a commitment by two persons, aged 18 or older, who publicly express their free and informed consent to live together as a couple and uphold the rights and obligations that derive from this civil status.